| History Walter Dandy was the first to

 upward retraction upon the midline of the tentorium.
 If a craniotomy is to be performed, the

 sinuses must first be exposed before the bone over them is traversed with the craniotome.
+The cerebellum must be

 completely relaxed, without any dural tension.
 This can be accomplished by